DiVoNet/create_supernode/README.md

-You could find an ansible script in this repo to install a supernode for the freifunk hood BonnV2 from scratch.
+With this ansible scipt you could create a supernode für "Freifunk Königswinter" from scratch.

-You just need to install a simple debian virtual or physical maschine and ansible. **Please install ansible via pip, because the version, which is shipped with debian stable, is way to old!**
+You just need to install a simple ubuntu 20 lts virtual or physical machine and ansible via apt.

 After installation just login with your normal user and clone the whole repo in your home directory.